 (v) have been modified to remove distortions caused by the camera lens, the curvature of the earth and the motion of the aircraft but have not been modified in any other way.

+[Regulation 3 amended: SL 2020/64 r.
+6.]

 Schedule 1 — Areas referred to in written laws